Liberty County, Texas

 Liberty County is a county in the U.S. state of Texas.
 As of the 2020 census, its population was 91,628.
 The county seat is Liberty.
-The county was created in 1831 as a municipality in Mexico as Villa de la Santísima Trinidad de la Libertad by commissioner José Francisco Madero and organized as a county of the Republic of Texas in 1837.
-Its name was anglisized as Liberty based off the ideal of American liberty.
+It was founded in 1831, as a municipality in Mexico as Villa de la Santísima Trinidad de la Libertad by commissioner José Francisco Madero and organized as a county of the Republic of Texas in 1836.
+Its name was anglicized as Liberty based on the ideal of American liberty.

-Liberty County is included in the Houston-The Woodlands-Sugar Land, TX metropolitan statistical area.
+Liberty County is part of the Houston–The Woodlands–Sugar Land metropolitan statistical area.